 Employees are expected to provide a minimum of two weeks’ notice of their intention to separate from the district in order to allow a reasonable amount of time to transfer on-going workloads.
 It is expected that written notification will be provided to the employee’s immediate supervisor.

 Human Resources, in conjunction with the immediate supervisor, will coordinate the employee’s out-processing.
 This process includes:

-- Returning all company property (keys, ID cards, parking passes, equipment, etc)
+- Returning all company property (keys, ID cards, parking passes, district equipment, etc.)

 - Review of benefits status

 - Completion of an exit interview questionnaire